graphprotocol/rfcs/rfcs/0003-mutations.md

 ### Mutation Resolvers

 Each mutation within the schema must have a corresponding resolver function defined.
-Resolvers will be invoked by whatever engine executes the query.
+Resolvers will be invoked by whatever engine executes the mutation queries.
 They are executed locally within the client application.

 Mutation resolvers of kind `javascript` take the form of a javascript module.
 This module is expected to have a default export that contains the following properties:
   * resolvers - The mutation resolver functions.